mohit-kota/mohit_kota_assignment/README.md

-when i fill the form and click submit , it triggers add functionality and adds a new record in the entries table when edit is clicked i can manipulate data inplace in the entries table and make it updated by clicking update when delete is clicked i will delete data from the entries table

-The input box below Entries Heading is respectively a search bar , when we try searching the records in the table it automatically filters the results based on input in searchbar .
+when i fill the form and click submit , it triggers add functionality and adds a new record in the entries table when edit is clicked i can manipulate data inplace in the entries table and make it updated by clicking update when delete is clicked i will delete data from the entries table Added scroll for the table if number of record increases The input box below Entries Heading is respectively a search bar , when we try searching the records in the table it automatically filters the results based on input in searchbar .
 The above code is achived directly with dom manipulations which can also be achieved using backend server and also with localstorage